What is Pulmonary Hypertension?

 Why Choose Hackensack Meridian Health for Your Care

-Hackensack University Medical Center is nationally recognized among the top 50 hospitals in the nation for Cardiology and Heart Surgery by U.S. News & World Report in 2022, and is the best cardiology and cardiac surgery program in New Jersey.
-Additionally, U.S. News & World Report named eight Hackensack Meridian Health hospitals as High Performing for Heart Failure.
+Hackensack University Medical Center is nationally recognized among the top hospitals in the nation for Cardiology, Heart & Vascular Surgery by U.S. News & World Report in 2023, and is the best Cardiology, Heart & Vascular Surgery program in New Jersey.
+Additionally, U.S. News & World Report named seven Hackensack Meridian Health hospitals as High Performing for Heart Failure.

 Our program uses a multidisciplinary approach with cardiologists, advanced practice nurses, physical therapy, social workers, registered dietitians, Magnet recognized nurses and many more to provide a comprehensive care plan focusing on the patient as the center.